 In conclusion, our voice is a beautiful instrument, but many of us forget to take full advantage of this wonderful gift.
 Access your best voice, and you'll access your best self!

-For more tips on communication success, see my reference guide (click on title): "How to Improve the Sound of Your Speaking Voice."
+For more tips on voice improvement, see my book (click on title): "How to Improve the Sound of Your Speaking Voice."

 © 2014 by Preston C. Ni.
 All rights reserved worldwide.
 Copyright violation may subject the violator to legal prosecution.